• Home

 For instance, if you run a local business with time-sensitive interactions or a delivery service, web application development can streamline processes.
 On the other hand, for an established small-scale business, a customized website solution can help to promote products or services to end shoppers.

-If you already have a website, a web app might be the logical next step for scaling your business.
+If you already have a website ordering, for example, our travel portal development services, a web app might be the next logical step for scaling your business.
 After testing the popularity of your service, you can dare to play big.
 However, this step seems redundant unless your business requires complex integration with other software.

 When the client plans to expand his site from a website to a web application in the future, it would be wise to use such technologies as React at the website development stage.